bright/new-www/content/blog/single-swap-on-uniswap-v3-with-3-common-mistakes.md

 Don't worry!
 I was at exactly same situation not so long time ago.
 If you'll check my code you will see that it is almost identical to the one from Uniswap docs.
 They prepared them very well.
-They just omitted a few small things, or did not stress enough a few additional steps that are required.
+They just omitted a few small things or did not stress enough a few additional steps that are required.
 You can also notice that I have two almost identical functions.
-If you are interested why, keep on reading.
+If you are interested why keep on reading.

 ### Wrong tokens addresses

 I think the most common mistake, is using wrong address for the tokens.
 Keep in mind that every token you want to swap is also a deployed contract.
-On different networks contracts can be deployed at different addresses.
+On different networks, contracts can be deployed at different addresses.
 Uniswap in their example has some hardcoded ones for DAI and WETH, but they do not mention on which network this example should work.